An Image is Worth More Than 16x16 Patches: Exploring Transformers on Individual Pixels: Exploring Transformers on Individual Pixels

-We closely follow the standard Transformer encoder~\cite{Vaswani2017} which processes a sequence of tokens.
-Particularly, we apply the architecture directly on an unordered set of pixels from the input image with learnable position embeddings.
-This removes the remaining inductive bias of locality in ViT~\cite{Dosovitskiy2021}, and for reference, we name it Pixel Transformer (PiT, see \cref{fig:overview}).
-Conceptually, PiT can be viewed as a simplified version of ViT, with 1$\times$1 patches instead of 16$\times$16.
+To study the impact of removing the locality inductive bias, we closely follow the standard Transformer encoder~\citep{Vaswani2017} which processes a sequence of tokens.
+Particularly, we apply the architecture directly on an unordered set of pixels from an input image with learnable position embeddings.
+This removes the remaining inductive bias of locality in the ViT~\citep{Dosovitskiy2021} (see \cref{fig:overview}).
+Conceptually, the resulting architecture can be viewed as a simplified version of ViT, with degenerated 1$\times$1 patches instead of non-degenerated ones (\eg, 16$\times$16 or 2$\times$2).

 Formally, we denote the input sequence as $X = (x_1, ..., x_L)\in\mathbb{R}^{L\times d}$, where $L$ is the sequence length and $d$ is the hidden dimension.
 The Transformer maps the input sequence $X$ to a sequence of representations $Z = (z_1, ..., z_L)\in\mathbb{R}^{L\times d}$.
 The architecture is a stack of $N$ layers, each of which contains two blocks: multi-headed Self-Attention block and MLP block: